 The Gender Odyssey and Gender Odyssey Family conferences are fueled by the energy, skills, and talents of a large group of committed and enthusiastic volunteers, led by the dedicated team effort of our GO conference planning committee.
 We have a number of committee positions open for this summer’s conference and planning begins soon!
 Would you like to join our team?

 - Following is a list of available positions and their descriptions.
-If interested in one or more, please click here to download an application form (.doc).
+If interested in one or more, please click here to download the 2014 Committee Application Form 2014.

 - Though it will not be the sole evaluation criteria, please send your current resume as well.